tale-toul/privOCP4x/README.md

     type: LoadBalancerService
 ```

   Modify the __scope__ entry in the yaml definition and replace __Internal__ by __External__.
-This scope section tells the ingress operator where to create the load balancer, whether in a private or public subnet in the VPC.
+The scope section tells the ingress operator where to create the load balancer, whether in the private or public subnets inside the VPC.

-* **Replace the ingress controller**.- Run the following command as an administrator, the execution takes a couple minutes while the controll plane deletes the internal load balancer and creates a new external one.
+* **Replace the ingress controller**.- Run the following command as an administrator, the execution takes a couple minutes while the control plane deletes the internal load balancer and creates a new external one.

 ```shell
  $ oc replace --force --wait -f default-ingress-controller.yaml